EXPLAINER: How conservatorships like Britney Spears’ work - WTMJ

 With a fortune of more than $50 million comes secrecy, and the court closely guards the inner workings of Spears’ conservatorship.

 Some aspects have been revealed in documents.
 The conservatorship has the power to restrict her visitors.
 It arranges and oversees visits with her sons, ages 14 and 15; father Kevin Federline has full custody.
 It has the power to take out restraining orders in her name, which it has used more than once to keep away interlopers deemed shady.
 It has the power to make her medical decisions and her business deals.
-She said at Wednesday’s hearing that she has been compelled to take drugs against her will, forced to use birth control and required to undertake performances when she didn’t want to.
+She said at Wednesday’s hearing that she has been compelled to take drugs against her will, forced to have an intrauterine device implanted for birth control and required to undertake performances when she didn’t want to.

 Legally, Spears can get married, but the conservatorship must approve it as with other major life decisions.
 Spears said Wednesday that she wants to get married and have another child, but has been denied the chance to do either.